Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Introduction

-To solve a discretized linear PDE, we first apply the Schrodingerisation technique \cite{PRL2024, PRA2023,analog,cao2023quantum,PRS2024} to transform the matrix form of the PDE into a system evolving via a unitary transformation (with a corresponding Hermitian Hamiltonian) in an extended Hilbert space.
-If the coefficients in the PDE depend on time (i.e., non-autonomous PDEs), we can still use quantum simulation for time-independent Hamiltonians by introducing an additional spatial dimension to act as a clock dimension\cite{cao2023quantum, cao2024unifying}.
-After these two techniques, the resulting Hamiltonian becomes time-independent.
+To solve a discretized linear PDE, we first apply the Schr\"{o}dingerisation technique \cite{PRL2024, PRA2023,analog,cao2023quantum,PRS2024} to transform the matrix form of the PDE into a system evolving via a unitary transformation (with a corresponding Hermitian Hamiltonian) in an extended Hilbert space.
+If the coefficients in the PDE depend on time (i.e., non-autonomous PDEs), we can still use quantum simulation for time-independent Hamiltonians by introducing an additional spatial dimension to act as a clock dimension \cite{cao2023quantum, cao2024unifying}.
+After these two steps, the resulting Hamiltonian becomes time-independent.
 The key component of our method is the block-encoding of this time-independent Hamiltonian \( H \).
-Finally, this object is used as input for quantum Hamiltonian simulation via Quantum Singular Value Transformation (QSVT) \cite{gilyen2019quantum} achieving an evolution operator $e^{-iHt}$.
-Applying \( e^{-iHt} \) to the encoded initial state and postselecting on auxiliary registers (a simple procedure) yields the quantum state of \( u(t, \vec{x}) \).
+This block-encoding is then used as input for quantum Hamiltonian simulation via quantum singular value transformation (QSVT) \cite{gilyen2019quantum}, enabling implementation of the evolution operator \( e^{-iHt} \).
+Applying \( e^{-iHt} \) to the encoded initial state and postselecting on auxiliary registers (a simple procedure) yields the quantum state corresponding to \( u(t, \vec{x}) \).